Accused of Domestic Violence in Dallas? Call Mike Howard

 (214) 296-2221

-We Defend Against Domestic Violence Charges
+Domestic Violence Charges in Texas

 People think it won’t happen to them, but innocent people can get accused, charged, and convicted of domestic violence.
 In Texas, domestic or “family” violence occurs when someone causes or threatens physical harm, bodily injury, assault, or sexual assault.
 Family violence includes people who are a family member, household member, roommate, or someone you are dating or have dated.